port-labs/port-docs/docs/exporters/github-exporter/exporting-repositories.md

 </details>

-You have to place the `port-app-config.yml` inside the `.github` folder or within the `.github-private` repository in the root directory to apply it for the whole organization.
+In order to apply the  `port-app-config.yml` in the whole organization, place it in the `.github` folder or in the `.github-private` repository in the root directory.

 <details>